Night Pennant Rules

 If the pro team is unable to find a replacement, and one of the pro’s has to play, a charge of a singles match will be made against the player unable to attend.
 This is a token charge to cover the pro’s time.

 Each player shall get 3 balls.
 Self feed off at least 1 surface that isn’t the floor from behind 5 yards.
 Highest number of hit grille’s wins.
-If it is still a tie, each player gets 1 ball each in turn until a winning team can be determined.
+If it is still a tie, each player gets 1 ball in turn (equal number of attempts per team) until a winning team can be determined.

 All other situations shall be decided by the pro team at their discretion.
 The pro team decision shall be final.